MockbaTheBorg/RunCPM/readme.md

 RunCPM builds natively on Visual Studio

-Run "make -f Makefile.yyy", where "yyy" is:
+Run "make yyy", where "yyy" is:

 * **dos** - when building with DJGPP under MS-DOS,
 * **mingw** - when building with MinGW under Windows,
-* **tdm** - when building with TDM-GCC under Windows,
-* **posix** - when building under Linux, FreeBSD, Mac OS X, etc.
+* **posix** - when building under Linux, FreeBSD, Mac OS X, etc,
+* **tdm** - when building with TDM-GCC under Windows.

 For Linux and FreeBSD the ncurses-dev package is required.
-On Mac OS X, install it using "brew install ncurses".<br>
+On Mac OS X, install it using "brew install ncurses".
-Cygwin can be used to build the Posix implementation on Windows machines.

 ## Getting Started